MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 [Back to list](#list)

-## I can see holograms that are on the other side of a wall
+## Holograms are appearing on the other side of a wall

 If you're very close to a wall, or if HoloLens hasn't scanned the wall yet, you can see holograms that are in the next room.
 To scan the wall, stand between one and three meters from the wall and gaze at it.